LazaroVeloso/PathMetrics/README.md

 📊 Algorithm

-  -The Merge Sort algorithm was chosen for its divide-and-conquer strategy, which provides:
+  - The Merge Sort algorithm was chosen for its divide-and-conquer strategy, which provides:

-  -Best, average, and worst-case complexity: O(n log n)
+  - Best, average, and worst-case complexity: O(n log n)

-  -Stable sorting, maintaining relative order of equal elements.
+  - Stable sorting, maintaining relative order of equal elements.

   - Excellent performance for large datasets of trajectories.